Yanyilucas/GprSF/README.md

 ## Acknowledge

-Our code is based on the implementation of [GaussianProcesses](https://github.com/gdroguski/GaussianProcesses).
-Thanks for his excellent work.
+Our code is based on the implementation of [GaussianProcesses](https://github.com/gdroguski/GaussianProcesses) and [Long-term Stock Market Forecasting using Gaussian Processes](https://www.cs.ubc.ca/~nando/540-2013/projects/p5.pdf).
+Thanks for their excellent work.